Philippa Langley

-Philippa Jayne Langley MBE (born 29 June 1962) is a British writer, producer, and Ricardian, who is best known for her role in the discovery and exhumation of Richard III in 2012 (the Looking for Richard project), for which she was awarded an MBE.
-Langley has written books, and appeared in film-length documentaries, on the subject of the search for Richard III, as well as being portrayed in the 2022 drama film, The Lost King.
+Philippa Jayne Langley MBE (born 29 June 1962) is a British writer, producer, and Ricardian, who is best known for her role in the discovery and 2012 exhumation of Richard III, as part of the Looking for Richard project, for which she was awarded an MBE.
+Langley has written books and appeared in film-length documentaries on the search for Richard III and was portrayed in the 2022 film The Lost King.

 Early life

-Langley was born in Kenya and at the age of two moved with her parents to Blackwell, in Darlington, England.
+Langley was born in British Kenya and at the age of two moved with her parents to Blackwell, in Darlington, England.
 In Darlington, she attended Hummersknott School, and Queen Elizabeth Sixth Form College, and embarked on a career in marketing, eventually settling in Edinburgh.